OpenNebula/marketplace-docs/source/service/vnf.rst

 Keepalived
 ----------

 `Keepalived <https://www.keepalived.org/>`_ is an open-source project implementing `VRRP protocol <https://en.wikipedia.org/wiki/Virtual_Router_Redundancy_Protocol>`_ and a pre-installed appliance service which provides high-availability to other VNFs running on the instance.
 It's not a self-contained and directly usable service.
-In case of incident, it's able to migrate the floating IP (VIP) addresses and services to another instance with as little downtime as possible.
+In case of incident it's able to migrate the floating IP (VIP) addresses and services to another instance with as little downtime as possible.

 .. note::

-    OpenNebula **Virtual Router** interface transparently integrates with the Keepalived function to provide high-availability when multiple router instances are started.
-When running appliances as **Virtual Router** (over VR specific :ref:`context parameters <vnf_legacy_vrouter_context_param>`), it's not necessary to directly deal with following context parameters.
+    OpenNebula Virtual Router interface transparently integrates with the Keepalived function to provide high-availability when multiple router instances are started.
+When running appliances as Virtual Router (controlled over VR specific :ref:`context parameters <vnf_legacy_vrouter_context_param>`), it's not necessary to directly deal with the following context parameters.

 .. important::

-    You need to have at least one **VNF** enabled and at least one **floating IP** (VIP) configured.
+    You need to have at least **one VNF** enabled and at least **one floating IP** (VIP) configured.

 **Basic parameters**: